multiplexcuriosus/spice_up_coordinator/README.md

 * Source it with `source /path/to/new/virtual/environment/bin/activate `
 * Install requirements file with `pip install requirements.txt`
 ### OPC
+Install ROS and setup catkin_ws:
+1.Install ros and setup catkin workspace
+* Go to [here](https://bitbucket.org/leggedrobotics/anymal_rsl/wiki/Simulation%20PC%20and%20OPC%20Setup%20-%20Release%20%2223.04%22) and do: Setup release: Steps 1-2.5.2 (not sure if necessary)
+* Go to [here](https://bitbucket.org/leggedrobotics/alma_rsl/src/main/) and do everything up to step 3.1 (for step 3.1, use sim) (this step I mainly do to create the catkin_ws, probably a huge overkill).

-Install foundationpose:
+Install Foundationpose:
-1. Install conda or mamba
+2. Install conda or mamba
+3. **Very important: do not install anything cuda related that has a version number not equal to 11.8**
+Install:
+* cuda toolkit: `mamba install nvidia/label/cuda-11.8.0::cuda-toolkit -c nvidia/label/cuda-11.8.0`
+* cuda runtime: `mamba install nvidia/label/cuda-11.8.0::cuda-runtime -c nvidia/label/cuda-11.8.0`
-2. Choose an appropriate location to store the leggedrobotics foundationpose fork and clone it with `git clone https://github.com/leggedrobotics/FoundationPose.git`
+3. Choose an appropriate location to store the leggedrobotics foundationpose fork and clone it with `git clone https://github.com/leggedrobotics/FoundationPose.git`
-3. cd into the Foundationpose directory
+4. cd into the Foundationpose directory
-4. Follow the instructions [here](https://github.com/leggedrobotics/foundation_pose_ros) to setup the leggedrobotics foundationpose ros wrapper.
+5. Follow the instructions [here](https://github.com/leggedrobotics/foundation_pose_ros) to setup the leggedrobotics foundationpose ros wrapper.
 For your convenience, the steps are copied (and where possible shortened & commented) here:

 ```
 # create conda environment